iustin/corydalis/docs/manual.md

 e.g. *February 29th*: `month=february&day=29th&and`.

 Note: due to the RPN parser, the order is critical in the parameters.

+Note: the flash atoms are mostly Nikon-focused.
+Olympus for example is not supported, as it doesn't use the "FlashSource" field, and instead fills the "did use flash or not" using a "Flash" EXIF field that is free-form.

 ### Atom searches on images versus folders